Meenakshi473/-Credit-Card-Default-Prediction/README.md

 # 🧾 Credit Card Default Prediction

 This project predicts whether a credit card holder is likely to default in the upcoming month.
-It was developed as part of the **Finance Club Open Project Summer 2025** by **Meenakshi (22116053)**.
+It was developed as part of the **Finance Club Open Project Summer 2025**.

 ## 🎯 Objective